ribcakes/cls-ts/README.md

 still be reachable, even though the associated state is no longer being updated.
 Make sure you clean up any references to destroyed namespaces yourself.

-## process.namespaces
+## cls.fromException

-* return: dictionary of {Namespace} objects
+When an exception is thrown from a function wrapped with a namespace, through `run` or `bind` and associated methods, the active context is attached to the thrown error using a private symbol.

-Continuation-local storage has a performance cost, and so it isn't enabled until the module is loaded for the first time.
-Once the module is loaded, the current set of namespaces is available in `process.namespaces`, so library code that wants to use continuation-local storage only when it's active should test for the existence of `process.namespaces`.
+This method will attempt to retrieve the context attached to an error.

-## Class: Namespace
+### Class: Namespace

 Application-specific namespaces group values local to the set of functions whose calls originate from a callback passed to `namespace.run()` or